Applying for Aid

 The Office of Financial Aid & Scholarships will automatically notify you of any supporting documentation which you must submit.
 It is important to remember that any delay in submitting requested documents or forms will result in a delay in processing your financial aid application.
 Upload requested documents to the Financial Aid & Scholarship Self Service Portal.

 The Office of Financial Aid & Scholarships accepts all grants on your behalf of students, but requires you to accept scholarships, loans, and work study awards.
 You may accept your financial aid offers on the Financial Aid & Scholarship Self Service Portal.
 You have the option to accept your award as is, reduce your accepted amount, decline, or leave at offered status on a term-by-term basis.
 Once accepted or declined for a semester, you cannot revise online.
-To make changes complete Student Decision Form and submit it to the Office of Financial Aid & Scholarships.

 If you are receiving private scholarships, benefits from your employer in the form of tuition plans, and/or other sources of funding, your award may need to be revised.
 A revised financial aid award or a notification of change to your award by e-mail will be sent to notify you of the changes to your original award.